AndreasLrx/LaFlammeDivain/README.md

 8. Check that `com.unity.ide.visualstudio` is in the `Packages/manifest.json`, with the right version (2.0.20), and that the`com.unity.ide.vscode` is not in the `Packages/manifest.json` (the latter is deprecated, and both work with Visual Studio Code)
 9. Open the `Menu` scene
 10. Play the game, develop and enjoy !

+### Build a live version (optional)

+You can play a live build by selecting file->Build And Run, select a directory and wait for the build to finish.

 <p align="right">(<a href="#readme-top">Back to the top</a>)</p>